kctrey/wxcadm/docs/wxcadm.md

     Returns:
          Location (object): The Location instance

+    ### Instance variables

+    `address`
+    :   The address of the Location

+    `id`
+    :   The Webex ID of the Location

+    `name`
+    :   The name of the Location

-`Org(name: str, id: str, people: bool = True, locations: bool = True, xsi: bool = False, parent: wxcadm.Webex = None)` :   Initialize an Org instance
+`Org(name: str, id: str, parent: wxcadm.Webex = None, people: bool = True, locations: bool = True, hunt_groups: bool = False, call_queues: bool = False, xsi: bool = False)`
+:   Initialize an Org instance

     Args:
         name (str): The Organization name
-        id (str): The Webex ID of the Organization people (bool, optional): Whether to automatically get all people for the Org locations (bool, optional): Whether to automatically get all of the locations for the Org xsi (bool, optional): Whether to automatically get the XSI Endpoints for the Org parent (Webex, optional): The parent Webex instance that owns this Org.
+        id (str): The Webex ID of the Organization parent (Webex, optional): The parent Webex instance that owns this Org. people (bool, optional): Whether to get all People for the Org.
+Default True. locations (bool, optional): Whether to get all Locations for the Org.
+Default True. hunt_groups (bool, optional): Whether to get all Hunt Groups for the Org.
+Default False. call_queues (bool, optional): Whether to get all Call Queues for the Org.
+Default False. xsi (bool, optional): Whether to get the XSI Endpoints for the Org.
+Default False.

     Returns:
         Org: This instance of the Org class